 Establishing a New Visitor’s Center for the Catskills (2015) Mountainkeeper helped oversee the planning and construction of the first-ever visitor’s center for to be built the Catskill Park—the Congressman Maurice D. Hinchey Catskill Park Interpretive Center (www.catskillinterpretivecenter.org/), which opened in June 2015.
 This beautiful facility is raising the profile of this iconic park, and enhancing the visitor experience by providing a welcoming space to learn about the region’s abundant natural resources.
 Along with our partners in the Catskill Park Coalition, Mountainkeeper is providing ongoing assistance in staffing the Center.

-Powering our Green Energy Future (2015) Mountainkeeper’s RenewableNY program and three on-the-ground partners launched the Solar Outreach Initiative, an ambitious three-year campaign funded by a major grant from NYSERDA[SE1] .
-Mountainkeeper is serving as project manager for this campaign, which is making it easier and more affordable for people and businesses in 15 New York counties go solar through education and outreach campaigns, bulk purchasing programs that lower costs, and job training and development programs that are building a new clean energy work force.
-Projected to save $500,000 in consumer energy costs and reduce greenhouse gas emissions by 496 metric tons each year, the project aligns with the Governor’s Reforming the Energy Vision (REV) strategy to build a next generation energy system that is clean, resilient, and affordable for all New Yorkers.
+Powering our Green Energy Future (2015) Mountainkeeper’s RenewableNY program and three on-the-ground partners launched the Solar Outreach Initiative, an ambitious three-year campaign funded by a major grant from NYSERDA.
+Mountainkeeper is serving as project manager for this campaign, which is making it easier and more affordable for people and businesses in 15 New York counties go solar through education and outreach campaigns, bulk purchasing programs that lower costs, and job training and development programs that are building a new clean energy workforce.
+Projected to save $500,000 in consumer energy costs and reduce greenhouse gas emissions by 496 metric tons each year, the project aligns with the Governor’s Reforming the Energy Vision (REV) strategy to build a next-generation energy system that is clean, resilient, and affordable for all New Yorkers.
 The final report can be viewed here.

-Staving off an Invasion of Casinos (2013) Mountainkeeper was successful in blocking plans to site multiple Las Vegas-style casinos clustered in the Catskills, and our team is now working to ensure that that the single new casino permitted for our region—the Montreign Resort Casino, part of the larger Adelaar resort being built in Kiamesha Lake—has the most positive impact possible on the area.
-We also are part of a conservation coalition that is helping plan a nature center and trail system at the new resort complex that will teach resort visitors about the ecology of the region, and help them enjoy being outdoors in this spectacular part of the world.
+Staving off an Invasion of Casinos (2013) Mountainkeeper was successful in blocking plans to site multiple Las Vegas-style casinos clustered in the Catskills, and our team has worked to ensure that that the single new casino permitted for our region—the Montreign Resort Casino, part of the larger Adelaar resort being built in Kiamesha Lake—has the most positive impact possible on the area.
+We also are part of a conservation coalition that is helping plan a nature center and trail system at the new resort complex that will teach resort visitors about the ecology of the region and help them enjoy being outdoors in this spectacular part of the world.

 Growing Ecotourism in the Catskills (2012) Co-founded by Catskill Mountainkeeper, the Trailkeeper.org network works to grow tourism—the number one economic driver in the Catskills—by highlighting the region's outdoor recreational resources and providing information about trails, area attractions, and amenities on its website, www.trailkeeper.org.
 This ongoing project is a partnership between Catskill Mountainkeeper and the National Park Service, Delaware Highlands Conservancy, Sullivan County Visitors Association, Sullivan County Division of Planning and Environmental Management, and Morgan Outdoors.